Scalable Agentic Reasoning for Designing Biologics Targeting Intrinsically Disordered Proteins: StructBioReasoner Architecture

-The Reasoning and Planning agents are LLM-driven controllers for the entire binder-design workflow.
-Built in spirit by integrating the techniques from the Google Co-scientist and Virtual Lab~\cite{boiko2023coscientist, swanson2025virtuallab}, the planning and reasoning agents collectively perform adaptive scientific reasoning: interpreting new results, updating strategy, and coordinating the next design or evaluation step.
+The Reasoning \del{and Planning} agent is an LLM-driven controller for the entire binder-design workflow.
+Built in spirit by integrating the techniques from the Google Co-scientist and Virtual Lab~\cite{boiko2023coscientist, swanson2025virtuallab}, the Reasoning agent performs adaptive scientific reasoning: interpreting new results, updating strategy, and coordinating the next design or evaluation step.

 Whenever a specialized agent (HiPerRAG, protein structure prediction, MD, Analysis, Optimization) produces new outputs, the Reasoning agent compiles a structured state summary.
 This summary includes the latest results, the research goal, target-protein information, and recent decisions.
 The Reasoning agent then analyzes the state and recommends the next action (e.g., generate new candidates, run simulations, compute binding energetics, or terminate the workflow), along with a short rationale and a confidence estimate.
-The Planning agent then (1) converts this recommendation into updated parameters for the next iteration, using the full historical record of decisions and outcomes to maintain continuity and (2) executes and connects agents.
+The Reasoning agent then (1) converts this recommendation into updated parameters for the next iteration, using the full historical record of decisions and outcomes to maintain continuity and (2) executes and connects agents. \del{ The Reasoning agents are model-agnostic and can route reasoning requests to public LLMs such as GPT-OSS-120B~\cite{agarwal2025gpt} or to biology-specialized reasoners like BioMNI~\cite{huang2025biomni}, depending on the task. }

-The Reasoning and Planning agents are model-agnostic and can route reasoning requests to public LLMs such as GPT-OSS-120B~\cite{agarwal2025gpt} or to biology-specialized reasoners like BioMNI~\cite{huang2025biomni}, depending on the task.
+The Reasoning agent uses GPT-OSS-120B~\cite{agarwal2025gpt}, an open-source model hosted and served on ALCF Sophia, for inference with a sampling temperature of 0.7 and a maximum output length of 32768 tokens to generate structured JSON outputs.
+While the architecture is model-agnostic and can route reasoning requests to other LLMs depending on the task, we chose GPT-OSS-120B for its open-source availability and strong reasoning capabilities.

 By continually integrating new data and refining its decision policy, the system forms a closed-loop controller that autonomously explores hypotheses, validates predictions, scores binding performance, and determines when optimization has converged.
+This closed-loop design underpins the tournament-based framework: each iteration is a round in which the Reasoning Agent proposes competing strategies such as target hotspot, design methodology, and binder scaffold seeds while specialized agents enhance and evaluate these hypotheses.
+Outcomes are scored using task-specific metrics including binding free energy (MM-PBSA), structural stability (RMSD/RMSF), and interaction energetics, which are aggregated in a structured history accessible to the Reasoning Agent.
+Successful strategies are promoted in further rounds of refinement and failing directions are culled, distilling the Reasoning agent with design patterns and target-specific intuition without model retraining.